Manoe-K/MaRQ/README.md

 ## Mappings

-Mappings needs to be Yarrrml mappings.
+Mappings need to be Yarrrml mappings.

 They are expected to be saturated (if not MaRQ might miss plausible queries).